appveyor/website/src/docs/installed-software.md

 * Microsoft .NET Core 1.0.1 VS 2015 Tooling Preview 2 (14.1.20907.0)
 * WDK 10.0.14393
 * SQL Server Data Tools (SSDT) 16.3 (14.0.60812.0) for Visual Studio 2015
+* Azure Service Fabric and Tools 5.3.301.9590 for Visual Studio 2015

 Visual Studio Community 2015 RTM with Visual Studio 2015 SDK are installed on a separate build worker image called `Visual Studio 2015`.
 You can select build worker image in "OS" dropdown on Environment tab of project settings or if you use `appveyor.yml` add that line: